-LMI assists clients with the management of the medical aspects of discovery and trial via medical record collection, management and analysis services.
-LMI collects appropriate records, distills record data, and delivers insight via customized work products and services that assist clients in achieving favorable outcomes.
+LMI assists clients with the management of the medical aspects of discovery and trial via medical record collection, management, and analysis services.
+LMI collects appropriate records, distills record data, and delivers insight via customized medical record review documents and services that assist clients in achieving favorable outcomes.
 This insight provides clients a base from which strategic decisions may be made to settle, mediate/arbitrate or try cases.
 Clients access all information using LMI's proprietary system, LMISight®.

 LMI manages the complete process of obtaining and delivering the most pertinent records for a particular matter.
 LMI routinely acquires: medical; billing; insurance; government (IRS, National Personnel, Workers’ Compensation, Social Security); education; and other records.
 LMI collects records nationwide, as well as internationally.
-Our approach to acquiring records is individualized to meet the requirements of a litigation, or an individual case.
-LMI’s experience allows us to streamline the acquisition process to assure only the most pertinent medical records are obtained.
-Our methods have resulted in significant savings to our clients.
-Other ways in which clients benefit from the manner in which we conduct record acquisition services:
+Our approach to record collection is individualized to meet the requirements of a litigation, or an individual case.
+LMI’s experience allows us to streamline the record collection process to assure only the most pertinent medical records are obtained.
+Our methods have resulted in significant savings for our clients.
+Other ways in which clients benefit from the manner in which we conduct record collection services:

 - HIPAA compliance and an emphasis on securing medical information.

-- At-a-glance visibility into the status of acquisition efforts through a real-time status report available on-line 24/7.
+- At-a-glance visibility into the status of record collection efforts through a real-time status report available online 24/7.

-- Technology driven processes which reduces turnaround time and improves efficiency of the overall acquisition process.
+- Technology-driven processes reduce turnaround time and improve the efficiency of the overall record collection process.